Riada125/Project-1/README.md

 Given a selection of classic arcade games to choose from, I opted to build my take on _Space Invaders_ - with a theme inspired by the _Star Wars_ film saga and using Pixel art to evoke the sense of a typical arcade game.
 The broken, tuneless music used is to reflect the low-budget 'knock-off' feel of the game.

-The project was mainly to consolidate knowledge my beginners' knowledge of JavaScript and interacting with the DOM but I worked hard to make it a fun experience to play.
+The project was mainly to consolidate my beginners' knowledge of JavaScript and interacting with the DOM, but I worked hard to make it a fun experience to play.

 ## The Brief